VaporeonScripts/vaporeonscripts.github.io/README.md

   - Italian translation work on *The Coffin of Andy and Leyley*
 - **My Setup** — hardware/OS specs plus a small desktop rice showcase
 - **Favorite Game** — a dedicated banner section for *The Coffin of Andy and Leyley*
+- **Enhanced HowToFish** — a dedicated section for the *How To Fish* modpack, with feature chips and links to Thunderstore, the modding Discord, and Ko-fi
 - **About** — short bio
 - **Floating music player** — click-to-enter gate, volume control, real-time audio-reactive visualizer bars (Web Audio API)